leonelngande/leonelngande.github.io/_posts/2020-04-07-debugging-scullyio-rendering-and-network-errors-with-help-the-help-puppeteerlaunchoptions.md

 ---
 layout: post
 hidden: false
-title: >-
-  Debugging ScullyIO Rendering and Network Errors with help the help puppeteerLaunchOptions
+title: Debugging ScullyIO Rendering and Network Errors with the help of puppeteerLaunchOptions
-tags: []
+tags:
+  - Angular
+  - ScullyIO
 ---
 With my Angular app's Scully build broken due to proxy redirect issues, I was very happy today discovering we can control the underlying mechanism of rendering the pages to some degree.